What To Know When Your Dog Needs Surgery

 Dog pre-surgical instructions vary depending on the type of procedure being performed, and whether or not the dog surgery is emergency or planned.
 However, we will provide you with a set of dog pre-surgical instructions that can be used as a general guideline for preoperative preparations:

-• Follow your vet's recommendations for feeding and drinking the day before and/or morning of the surgery
+- Follow your veterinarian's recommendations for feeding and drinking the day before and/or morning of the surgery

-• Listen carefully to post surgical instruction from your veterinary care team and call hospital if you have any questions regarding the post op care for your dog
+- Call the hospital if you have any questions regarding the post-op care for your dog

 Canine Anesthesia